cuthullu/JavaPractise/docs/workingWithDBs.md

   - JMS (Java Message Service)
   - JTA/JCA setups for transaction coordination, if necessary

-As well as supporting Java EE Dependency Inject and Common Annotations specifications.
+As well as supporting Java EE Dependency Injection and Common Annotations specifications.

 Spring's core functionality is to take POJOs and configuration metadata, and assemble them into fully configured beans.
 Done with the `org.springframework.context.ApplicationContext` interface, the spring IoC (inversion of control) container.